Agile-IoT/agile-stack/README.md

  * integrate with login interface
  * propagates the token to node-red through the node-red frame application
 * Node-RED
- * run an express app importing node-red to include enforcment to ensure that a particular user has access to one instance of Node-RED
+ * run an express app
+ * get the token from agile-idm in the initial request to the application and verify that only a particular user from IDM can use a node-red instance by mapping the user session to  the admin session from Node-RED
- * also this node-red includes the agile-idm token node to retrieve the token of the currently logged in user.
+ * this node-red includes the agile-idm token node to retrieve the token of the currently logged in user.
 * AGILE-IDM

 ### How to configure it